redtexts/texts/gorter_1920_open_letter_to_lenin.md

 This can be attained only through the example.
 For the raising of the German worker to a higher level, therefore, these new organisations are absolutely indispensable.

-The new formation, the Workers' Union, must act against the Trade Unions, in exactly the same way as the Communist parties act against the Socialist parties [(11)][notes].
+The new formation, the Workers' Union, must act against the Trade Unions, in exactly the same way as the Communist parties act against the Socialist parties^[With the sarcastic remark that also the Work­ers’ Union cannot be faultless, you make little impression.
+It is right only in so far that the union must fight for reforms under capi­tal­ism.
+It is not right in so far as the union fights for the revo­lution.].

 The servile, reformist, social-patriotic masses can be converted only through example.

 Next I come to England: to the English Left Wing.

 After Germany, England is nearest to a revolution, not because in that country the situation is revolutionary already, but because the proletariat there is so numerous, and the capitalist and economic conditions most favourable.
 Only a strong blow is needed there and the fight will begin, a fight which can only end in a victory.
 And the blow will come.
-This is felt, this is almost instinctively known by the most advanced workers of England (as we all feel it), and because they feel this, they have founded a new movement, which, whilst manifesting itself in various directions, and searching as yet, just as in Germany -- is in general the rank and file movement, the movement of the masses themselves, without, or practically without leaders [(12)][notes].
+This is felt, this is almost instinctively known by the most advanced workers of England (as we all feel it), and because they feel this, they have founded a new movement, which, whilst manifesting itself in various directions, and searching as yet, just as in Germany -- is in general the rank and file movement, the movement of the masses themselves, without, or practically without leaders^[Shop Committees, Shop Stewards, and, especially in Wales, Industrial Unions.].

 Their movement is very much like the German Workers' Union and its industrial organisations.

 Did you observe, Comrade, that this movement has arisen in two of the most advanced countries only?
 And from the ranks of the workers themselves?
-And in many places [(13)][notes].
+And in many places^[That this movement in Germany was made from above is slander.].
 This proves already in itself that it is of natural growth, and not to be stopped!

-### Struggle in England Essential.
+## Struggle in England Essential.

 And in England this movement, this struggle against the Trade Unions, is needed more almost than in Germany, for the English Trade Unions are not only a tool in the hands of the leaders, for the maintenance of capitalism, but they are at the same time far more inefficient as a means for the revolution than those of Germany.
 The way they are conducted dates from the time of the small struggle, often as far back as the 19th or even the 18th century.
 England not only has industries where 25 Trade Unions exist, but most of the unions fight one another to the death for members!!
 And the members are utterly without power.
 Do you also wish to retain these Trade Unions, Comrade Lenin?